Electric dipole moments of baryons with bottom quarks: CP-violating operators involving bottom quarks

 \section{CP-violating operators involving bottom quarks}

 We start with listing CP-violating operators involving $b$ quarks at the quark level.
 We focus on operators with at least one $\bar b \Gamma b$ bilinear, where $\Gamma$ is a general Lorentz-structure, while the remaining fields are light quarks or gauge or scalar bosons.
 Operators with more $b$ quark fields lead to suppressed EDMs of systems containing a single $b$ valence quark in the same way as $b$ quark effects are suppressed in light states.
-At low energies, right above the $b$-quark threshold, the effective P- and T-violating dimension-six operators of relevance here reads ~\cite{Grzadkowski:2010es, deVries:2012ab, Bsaisou:2014goa}
+We do not consider operators with just light quarks even though they would contribute to b-quark containing baryons.
+The reason being that the limits on these CP-odd operators from traditional EDM experiments, such as those for the neutron EDM, are very stringent.